Introduction

 3. Weight Restrictions: Pallets have weight limits.
 Therefore, exceeding them can compromise stability and safety.

-Now that we’ve gone over the pros and cons of a palletized approach, let’s see what you can do to help make this method easier for your to implement.
+Now that we’ve gone over the pros and cons of a palletized approach let’s see what you can do to help make this method more accessible for you to implement.

 Best Practices